Name: Todd & Kim Inglee

 Location: Headquartered in Arvada, CO with one family ranch near Evergreen, CO and a partner ranch southeast of Limon/Hugo, CO

 Ralston Valley Beef raises grass and grain-finished cattle, selling its dry-aged and locally raised beef directly to individuals, restaurants, and specialty grocers throughout Colorado’s Front Range.
 RVB's mission is to provide high quality ranch-direct beef in a simple, convenient, and responsible manner.
 We choose to not use any antibiotics on the cattle in our beef program and we don’t use any added growth hormones.

 While the company headquarters is in Arvada, CO, cattle can come from two ranches: one small family ranch located west of Denver provides hay production and summer pasture and the other, home to my long-time mentor and cattle partner, located southeast of the Limon/Hugo area which sources the cattle and provides additional pastures and finishing on locally grown grains.

-Who is Involved?
 My wife and I (along with our three children) oversee summer grazing, marketing, processing, inventory, and delivery of our final product.
-My Mentor and his two sons oversee the cattle sourcing, additional summer/winter grazing, and grain finishing,
+My Mentor and his two sons oversee the cattle sourcing, additional summer/winter grazing, and grain finishing.

 I also really enjoy my fellow cattle producers.
 They are upfront, honest, and eager to help teach me things.
 Business can be (and often is) done on a handshake and a person’s character still matters.
 That is the type of business in which I feel most fulfilled.